brainpolislab/E-KAN/README.md

 ![Project Logo](https://github.com/brainpolislab/E-KAN/blob/main/KAN_ensamble.png)

-## Description of the repo
-This is the repo with all the code needed to run the experiments described in the related article under review for the MICCAI workshop AMAI.

-## Notes about the file organization
-With CV-KAN you create a corrected version of the folds according to the correction pipeline.
-With KAN validation you use the corrected data to cross-validate the models and gather the results.
-With KAN explainability you train the algorithm and explain it (also here are defined the methods to train the model and a method to use it to make predictions. the model architecture used for CV is defined in PRONIA functions

 ## Models Hyperparameters

 The following table summarizes the hyperparameters used for each model in our study, the default ones are not specified: